MPI-Dortmund/cryolo/source/tutorials/tut06_tomo_filament.rst

     across slices using graphs.
 The connected components in that graph are groups of 2D filaments that represent a single 3D filament.
 Those 2D filaments are then averages to create a 3D filament.

 Now press the :guilabel:`Start` button to start the pick your tomogram.
+The output will be various folders:

+* :file:`CBOX_FILAMENTS_TRACED`:  Filaments traced in 3D
+* :file:`CBOX_FILAMENTS_UNTRACED`: Filaments traced in 2D but not in 3D.
+This is the internal input for 3D tracing and mainly for troubleshooting.
+* :file:`CBOX`: Particles picked by crYOLO.
+This is the input for the 2D filament tracing and manily for troubleshooting (see section 8).
+* :file:`COORDS_TRACED`: 3D filament coordinates as they are needed to for visualization in imod.
+* :file:`DISTR`: Contains size distribution information.
+Not informative in this case.
+Only helpful with a general model, which does not yet exist for filaments.

 7. Visualize the results
 ^^^^^^^^^^^^^^^^^^^^^^^^